afrind/draft-rush/draft-kpugin-rush.md

 connection considered BAD, all new frames won't be sent and connection will be closed (there is no hard requirement on when connection must be closed).

+There can be only one "Connect Ack" frame sent over lifetime of the QUIC connection.

 ### Error frame